These days, to anyone who reads the news, our beloved country seems to be lurching from crisis to crisis.

 According to some, a dictatorship is upon us; to others, the entire race and religion of the majority, i.e. approximately 50 per cent of the population, is under threat and being disrespected every day.

-Against this background, there is something which may seem clear enough from a rights perspective to unite us.
+Against this background, there is something that may seem clear enough from a rights perspective to unite us.

 Those “obscure” treaties at the United Nation